 2010-05-06 After dinner, walking through Christ Church's quad.

 2010-05-06 Walking home, I saw this sign.
 Someone was thinking "How do I get TacoBell to the Europeans?" and the Crunch Wrap Supreme became the Fajita Wrapstar.

 We went to Stonehenge from Oxford.
-Unfortunately the student tour which we had planned on taking didn't have enough interest and was canceled, so we had to book a better (more expensive) one.
+Unfortunately, the student tour which we had planned on taking didn't have enough interest and was cancelled, so we had to book a better (more expensive) one.

 2010-05-07 Proof that we made it to Stonehenge.
-I suggest to bring earbuds to famous locations, as the audio tours are hard to hear without them.
+I suggest bringing earbuds to famous locations, as the audio tours are hard to hear without them.

 2010-05-07 Bunch of stones stacked.
 Pretty cool, but you can not get close to them, so quite boring.
 I wanted to carve "Rich was here" for future civilizations.